 Biomechanical characterzation of endothelial glycocalyx layer

-- Concept: glass bead places on the cell surface fluctuates around the equilibrium position in vertical direction due to the termal forces.
+- Concept: glass bead placed on the endothelial cell surface fluctuates around the equilibrium position in vertical direction due to the termal forces.

 Schematics of the particle probe RICM technique to measure micro-mechanical properties of glycocalyx (not drawn to scale) (V. Hlady, unpublished).

-- The vertical position fluctuations, measured by reflectance interference contrast microscopy (RICM), are used to find the potential energy profile and the local stiffness.
+- The vertical position fluctuations, measured by reflectance interference contrast microscopy (RICM), can be used to find the potential energy profile and the local stiffness below the glass bead.

 - Effective spring constant of endthelial cell glycocalyx before and after digesting the glycocalyx with specific enzymes.